 "Throwing them in a big pile as big as this place and as tall, covering the front of your house," Ward said, opening his arms.

-After that, Ward and his wife debated moving back.
+After that, Ward and his wife debated moving back to St. Bernard Parish.

 "I'm getting misty right now because it gets to you.
 I'm 12 hours away.
 I don't know if someone is in there burning my house," Ward said.
 "I don't know what's going to happen when I get there."

 But he takes solace in a few things.
-His faith in God, and the fact that he has already lived in a mobile home, which will help if his family moves into a FEMA trailer.
+His faith in God, and the fact that he has already lived in a mobile home, which will help when his family's quality of life sinks into a FEMA trailer.

-He thought back to how, after he gutted the house, possibilities emerged.
+He thought back to how, after he gutted the house, he sat on his patio, had a glass of water and smoked a cigarette.
+Wind blew through, and the eye-burning stench disappeared.
+An empty canvas appeared.
 A wall could be moved.
 The den could be reconfigured.
 Ward saw hope.